Guaranteed to increase engagement immediately if used with love and passion 🙂

 The tool helped me figure out that my photos and videos (which were just 20% of my content strategy) attracted 80% members.
 While my text posts (which were 80% of my content strategy) managed to receive around 20% engagement only.

-Today, over 4000 Facebook group owners are using Convosight to boost the engagement of their groups.
+Today, over 5000+ Facebook group admins are using Convosight to boost their Facebook group engagement.

 With its Post Trends feature, they can easily look for the best performing content format of their group.
 Not only this, they are also able to track the activity score (total reactions and comments) on every post and can reshare the top performing content.